By Charles Bazerman

 Charles Bazerman: firstname.lastname@example.org

 Series Editor: Susan H. McLeod, University of California, Santa Barbara

 This book is available in whole and in part in Adobe's Portable Document Format (PDF).
 It is also available in print at Parlor Press.

 Copyright © 201 Charles Bazerman.
-This work is licensed under a Creative Commons Attribution-Noncommercial-No Derivative Works 4.0 United States License.
+This work is licensed under a Creative Commons Attribution-Noncommercial-No Derivative Works 4.0 International License.
 174 pages, with notes and bibliographies.
-Available in print from Parlor Press online, or at any online or brick-and-mortar bookstore.
+Available in print from Parlor Press, or at any online or brick-and-mortar bookstore.
 Available in digital format for no charge on this page at the WAC Clearinghouse.
 You may view this book.
 You may print personal copies of this book.
 You may link to this page.
 You may not reproduce this book on another website.